 Ovarian Cancer Prevention (PDQ®): Prevention - Patient Information [NCI] - Ovarian Cancer Prevention

-The risk of ovarian cancer is decreased in women who have a bilateral tubal ligation (surgery to close both fallopian tubes) or a hysterectomy (surgery to remove the uterus).
+The risk of ovarian cancer is decreased in women who have a tubal ligation (surgery to close both fallopian tubes).

 - Early menopause: The drop in estrogen levels caused by removing the ovaries can cause early menopause.
 Symptoms of menopause include the following:

 These symptoms may not be the same in all women.
-Hormone replacement therapy (HRT) may be needed to lessen these symptoms.
+Hormone replacement therapy (HRT) may be used to lessen these symptoms.

 - Hot flashes.